Beng89/adv-route/README.md

 ## The Basics

-The goal of adv-route is to provide an easy to use syntax for sementically seperatingapplication, route and server logic.
+The goal of adv-route is to provide an easy to use syntax for sementically separatingapplication, route and server logic.

 Take the following example: